 Each education program is designed to support teachers in achieving AusVELS, and is led by a Royal Botanic Gardens Education Officer.

 Programs can run in the morning and/or the afternoon generally starting at 10.15am and 12.30 pm.
-Most preschools and primary schools come for the day with guided education programs often supplemented by self led opportunities or extra-curricular activities such as a tour on the Garden Explorer.
+Most preschools and primary schools come for the day with guided education programs often supplemented by self led opportunities or extra-curricular activities such as a tour on the Garden Explorer (Melbourne and Cranbourne).